TUL-Dev/QuantUS-Plugins-CEUS/README.md

 1. **Command-line interface (CLI)**

-The CLI enables user to run the entire workflow at once and save results as needed.
+The CLI enables users to run the entire workflow at once and save results as needed.
 Sample workflow configurations are in the `configs` folder.
 This method is ideal for playing with different settings and rapidly executing different analysis runs on a single CEUS scan.

 This entrypoint can be accessed using